Bullying Behaviour in the Workplace

-Bullying in the workplace can take on many different forms and isn’t always easy to recognise.
+Bullying behaviour in the workplace can take on many different forms and isn’t always easy to recognise.
 Defining bullying is simple enough – repeated, intentional behaviour that seriously damages the confidence, self-esteem and emotional well-being of an individual.
 Identifying the actions can be more difficult, especially as some bullying behaviours are so covert.

 Workplace bullying is repeated, unreasonable actions of individuals (or a group) directed towards an employee (or a group of employees), which are intended to intimidate, degrade, humiliate, or undermine; or which create a risk to the health or safety of the employee(s).
 It is a systematic campaign of interpersonal destruction that can jeopardise your health, your career and your confidence.

-While bullying is a form of aggression, the actions can be both obvious and subtle.
-It is important to note that the following is not a checklist, nor does it mention all forms of bullying.
+While bullying behaviour is a form of aggression, the actions can be both obvious and subtle.
+It is important to note that the following is not a checklist, nor does it mention all forms of bullying behaviour.
 This list is included as a way of showing some of the ways bullying may happen in a workplace.

 Types of Bullying Behaviours at Work Include: